 Her particular interest is in ensuring VU’s Polytechnic is well-positioned to service the existing workforce and to support industries and communities to prepare for the workplaces of tomorrow.

-As Victoria University Polytechnic’s Deputy Vice-President of Vocational Education, Dianne is responsible for the oversight of key corporate support areas.
+As Victoria University Polytechnic’s Deputy Vice-Chancellor (Interim), Vocational Education and Pathways, Dianne is responsible for the oversight of key corporate support areas.
 She also plays a key role in developing Victoria University Polytechnic's quality assurance processes and practices to ensure currency and facilitate improved learner access, participation and completion.

 Dianne has significant experience in tailoring vocational education solutions to meet industry needs.
 She has lived and worked as an educator in the UK and USA and is a strong advocate of experiential learning.
 Dianne has successfully created and led significant projects in change management, youth strategy and student engagement systems.